martiadrogue/container/README.md

 composer require martiadrogue/container:@dev
 ```

-Old school, forget all and grab files from [dist directory][link-download]
+Old school, forget all and grab files from [this directory][link-download]

 ## Usage